ibpdas/ValueLine/README.md

 - where dependencies and decisions sit
 - how different results move at different speeds

-### What ValueLine is (and isn’t)
+### ❗ What ValueLine isn’t

-A **causal explanation and decision tool**, not a benchmark or capability model.
-It complements existing frameworks by explaining **how value actually flows** in a federated environment.
+To avoid confusion, ValueLine is **not**:

+- a data valuation framework
+- a capability or maturity model (e.g., DAMA, DCAM)
+- a regulatory or compliance scorecard
+- a substitute for technical standards, governance or assurance

+ValueLine does **not** estimate financial, social or economic value.

+It does **not** audit capability or assign scores.

+Its purpose is simpler:
+**to accelerate path to value by explaining how foundational work leads to maturity, behaviour change and outcomes in federated organisations.**

 ---